 |

 Man of Clay (2004) B.J.
-Harfield
+Harfield Forder from Hampshire

-Forder from Hampshire together with George &
+together with George & Arthur Keeble and Halley

-Peterborough, founded the first Fletton brickworks
+Stewart, all from Peterborough, founded the first Fletton

-in Bedfordshire in 1897 at Wootton Pillinge and Elstow.
+brickworks in Bedfordshire in 1897 at Wootton Pillinge and Elstow.
 George and

 Arthur Keeble had already been involved in Fletton brickmaking in |